-Marshall also turned his talents toward the big screen.
-In 1968, he co-produced and co-wrote his first film, How Sweet It Is!.
-He made his directorial feature film debut in 1982 with Young Doctors in Love, a comic look at daytime serials.
-While some Marshall-directed films enjoyed box office success, such as the Goldie Hawn/Kurt Russell comedy Overboard and the Bette Midler/Barbara Hershey melodrama Beaches, none was as huge a hit as Pretty Woman.
+In 1986, Marshall directed Nothing in Common, starring Tom Hanks and Jackie Gleason in his last film role.
+He went on to direct the Goldie Hawn/Kurt Russell comedy Overboard (1987) and the Bette Midler/Barbara Hershey drama Beaches (1988), which enjoyed some box office success, but neither was as huge a hit as Pretty Woman.
 The Cinderella story of a young prostitute who captures the heart of a wealthy billionaire catapulted Julia Roberts to stardom in 1990.
 Following its tremendous success, Marshall tried his hand at a serious drama with Frankie and Johnny (1991), starring Al Pacino and Michelle Pfeiffer.
 The film received lukewarm reviews.
-Since then, Marshall's films have tended more toward sentimental and straight dramas such as The Twilight of the Golds in 1997 and The Other Sister in 1999.
+Marshall's subsequent films included Dear God (1996) and The Other Sister (1999).